Top 10 Homemade Pumpkin Dog Treat Recipes

 How to Make Dog Treats With Pumpkin Guts

-If you are carving your own pumpkin for Halloween, then you might be wondering what to do with all those slimy pumpkin guts.
+If you are carving your own pumpkin for Halloween, you might wonder what to do with all those slimy pumpkin guts.
 You might be familiar with cooking and eating the seeds, but those stringy guts can be used to make delicious snacks for your pooch.

 There is no need to waste any part of your spooky decoration.
 The guts of the pumpkin have many nutrients and are loaded with that pumpkin flavour that dogs love.